Valentine's Day in Pakistan: Celebrity celebrations

-Pakistani actors Minal Khan and Ahsan Mohsin Ikram got engaged on Valentines Day of 2021; Ahsan wishing Minal Khan "Happy Valentine’s Day!" with a red heart emoji, Khan also texting a mutual smiling photograph with a red heart balloon against a pink backdrop, with a caption "Love is in the air.
+Pakistani actors Minal Khan and Ahsan Mohsin Ikram got engaged on Valentine's Day of 2021; Ahsan wishing Minal Khan "Happy Valentine’s Day!" with a red heart emoji, Khan also texting a mutual smiling photograph with a red heart balloon against a pink backdrop, with a caption "Love is in the air.
 Simple and sweet," being Valentine's Day theme.
-Ikram also subsequently posting a picture of Khan, wearing a ring on her finger on his Instagram.
+Ikram also subsequently posted a picture of Khan, wearing a ring on her finger on his Instagram.

-Some other celebrity couples like; Momal Sheikh and Nader Nawaz, Shaniera and Wasim Akram, Zara Noor Abbas and Asad Siddiqui, Naimal Khawar and Hamza Ali Abbasi, Sarwat Gilani and Fahad Mirza, Aiman Khan and Muneeb Butt, posted their pictures on social media on 2021 Valentine's Day.
+Some other celebrity couples like; Momal Sheikh and Nader Nawaz, Shaniera and Wasim Akram, Zara Noor Abbas and Asad Siddiqui, Naimal Khawar and Hamza Ali Abbasi, Sarwat Gilani and Fahad Mirza, Aiman Khan, and Muneeb Butt, posted their pictures on social media on 2021 Valentine's Day.

 Celebration in diaspora

-Armeena and Fesl Khan posted their picture on Valentine's Day 2021 while they were married on previous year's Valentine's Day in 2020.
+Armeena and Fesl Khan posted their picture on Valentine's Day 2021 while they were married on the previous year's Valentine's Day in 2020.